Speak up for elderly victims under corrupt “guardianship”

 For more information, contact Mona.

-Catharine and I have started to educate ourselves about Racism in its many forms, about White Privilege, White Supremacy, White Fragility, etc. We recommend the following books: “Me and White Supremacy, Combat Racism, Change the World, and Becoming a Good Ancestor” by Layla F. Saadl; “How To Be An Antiracist” by Ibram X. Kendi; and “Inventing Latinos, A New Story of American Racism” by Laura E. Gomez.
-We have to keep this issue front and center even as the election season wanes, to contribute to making this even a better community, state, country, and world.”
+Eric further shares with us that the Casa de Peregrinos board, executive director and staff are working on an Anti-Racism statement due to the many inequalities and injustices their clients face.
+In the process they have read and recommend the following books: “Me and White Supremacy, Combat Racism, Change the World, and Becoming a Good Ancestor” by Layla F. Saadl; “How To Be An Antiracist” by Ibram X. Kendi; and “Inventing Latinos, A New Story of American Racism” by Laura E. Gomez.

 For more information, contact Eric.